thirdweb-example/stable-pay/README.md

 ### 3. Database Setup

 1. Create a new [Supabase](https://supabase.com) project
-2. In the Supabase SQL Editor, run the schema from `supabase-simple-schema.sql`
+2. In the Supabase SQL Editor, run the schema from `sql/supabase-schema.sql`
-3. This creates the `users` and `transactions` tables with permissive RLS policies
+3. This creates the `users` and `transactions` tables with permissive RLS policies for development

 ### 4. thirdweb Setup